• Skip to main content

 Then I tried interactive notes!
 Here you can see foldables for vocabulary & types of rocks

 The kids were so much more engaged!
-They told me they that taking notes was so much better this way!
+They told me that taking notes was so much better this way!
 Score!

 Now after taking these pictures, I realized we need to add titles to the pages and maybe a little color.
-But I definitely know I will be moving this direction with all of our notes.
+But I definitely know I will be moving in this direction with all of our notes.

 I decided to take it slow…since we are entering crunch time for state testing.
 I’m going to focus mostly on Science for this year for two reasons.
 The first being is there are so many interactive notebooking already created for our science topics.
 This one is from the fabulous Jessica from I{Heart}Recess!
 You can check it out here in her TpT store.
-The second reason, is that our SS curriculum is South Carolina history.
+The second reason is that our SS curriculum is South Carolina history.
 So it’s very specific.
-Although I teach major topics such as Explorers, Revolutionary War, Civil War…they are all based on SC’s involvement.
-There’s not as many resources available.
+Although I teach major topics such as Explorers, Revolutionary War, and Civil War…they are all based on SC’s involvement.
+There are not as many resources available.
 I will just need more time to prepare…hello summer project!

-• Filed Under: Uncategorized Tagged With: Notebooks, Science
+Filed Under: Uncategorized Tagged With: Notebooks, Science

 Reader Interactions